Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

     .getToken(new TokenRequestContext()
         .addScopes("https://*.cacheinfra.windows.net:10225/appid/.default")).block().getToken();

-// SSL connection is required for non 6379 ports.
-It is recommeded to use SSL connections. boolean useSsl = true;
+// SSL connection is required. boolean useSsl = true;
+// TODO: Replace the host name with your Azure Cache for Redis Host Name.
-String cacheHostname = "YOUR_HOST_NAME.redis.cache.windows.net";
+String cacheHostname = "<YOUR_HOST_NAME>";

 // Create Jedis client and connect to the Azure Cache for Redis over the TLS/SSL port using the access token as password.
 // Note, Redis Cache Host Name and Port are required below